 The strongest through line across Levy's own site, UFC features, and later Jewish reporting is that he does not want to be known only as a fighter who happens to be Jewish or Israeli.
 He wants Jews, especially young Jews, to feel less physically passive and less psychologically intimidated.

 That is why his public presence expanded beyond normal fight promotion.
 He taught self-defense classes in Jewish settings, spoke plainly about antisemitism, and framed training as part confidence, part preparedness, and part communal repair.
-In that model, the gym is not only where a person gets stronger.
-It is where a community refuses one of its inherited postures of vulnerability.
+In that model, the gym is where a person gets stronger and where a community refuses one of its inherited postures of vulnerability.

 That does not make him a political theorist.
 It does make him more than an athlete.